top of page

 Doughnuts_Donut_Malta_Zwiit

-Doughnuts are consumed every day of the year, but Doughnut Day is celebrated on the 1st of June for a special reason.
-It was started in 1938 in the United States as a fundraiser for Chicago’s Salvation Army to help those in need during the Great Depression and honour World War I soldiers.
+Doughnuts are consumed every day of the year, but Doughnut Day is celebrated on June 1st for a special reason.
+It was started 1938 in the United States as a fundraiser for Chicago’s Salvation Army to help those in need during the Great Depression and honour World War I soldiers.

 As legend has it, the first doughnuts were balls of fried dough with nuts in the middle, granting them their very literal namesake.
 Of course, ‘doughnut’ was the original spelling, whereas ‘donut’ was a later abbreviation introduced in the 20th century to make the word easier to spell and market.

 Like everything else, doughnuts have evolved.
-The simple jam filled doughnuts are just one example of a whole range of types.
-In most cases, filled donuts are yeast-raised donuts injected with cream, curd, or jelly.
+Simple jam-filled doughnuts are just one example of a wide range of types.
+In most cases, filled doughnuts are yeast-raised doughnuts injected with cream, curd, or jelly.

 Doughnuts_Donut_Malta_Crust

-The airy nature of yeast donuts provides space for fillings to occupy, and their light consistencies nicely contrast thick custards and sugary fruit fillings.
-These days are very generously filled most of the time, with outlets competing with each other on who glazes and tops up doughnuts the most creatively.
+The airy nature of yeast doughnuts provides space for fillings, and their light consistencies nicely contrast thick custards and sugary fruit fillings.
+These days, doughnuts are generously filled most of the time, with outlets competing with each other on who glazes and tops them the most creatively.

-A yeast doughnut, is of course made with yeasted dough, and usually resembles something similar to a brioche.
+Of course, a yeast doughnut is made with yeasted dough and usually resembles a brioche.
 It’s puffy and light, maybe a little chewy, and has little or no sweetness unless glazed or filled with creamy sweetness.

-The ring shaped frosted ones, which can be either yeast or cake, are potentially the most picturesque of all.
-The latter is more American in its nature, and is mostly associated with dunking in coffee, making you feel as if you are eating tiramisu.
+The ring-shaped frosted ones, which can be yeast or cake, are potentially the most picturesque.
+The latter is more American and is mostly associated with dunking in coffee, making you feel like you are eating tiramisu.

 Doughnuts_Donut_Malta_DonutEmpire

-Whilst the rest of the world debates which one is better, we can safely say that the yeast doughnut is much more popular on the Maltese Islands than the cake one.
+While the rest of the world debates which is better, we can safely say that yeast doughnuts are much more popular in the Maltese Islands than cake.

 So, what is your preference?
-Do you always go for the classic doughnuts or perhaps the modern trendy ones?
+Do you always go for the classic doughnuts or modern trendy ones?
 Have you searched for some great doughnut recipes and tried them yourself?

 In any case, on the occasion of doughnut day, we give you our top 5 doughnut places (in no particular order) on the Maltese Islands.